TheOnlySleepoBeepo/test/Important Info For Sandland NSFW.md

 <a href="https://i.imgur.com/Rvic8gS.png"><img src="https://i.imgur.com/Rvic8gS.png" title="source: imgur.com" /></a>

-## 3. Go to Liga and turn of the Scriped Hotkey, but keep the bottom one on H. The one on G must be turned off so the Item Wheel works on G instead.
+## 3. Go to Liga and turn off the Scriped Hotkey, but keep the bottom one on H. The one on G must be turned off so the Item Wheel works on G instead.

 <a href="https://i.imgur.com/nlOemnW.png"><img src="https://i.imgur.com/nlOemnW.png" title="source: imgur.com" /></a>